Ali Landry: Personal life

 Landry met actor and TV personality Mario Lopez when he presented the Miss Teen USA 1998 pageant and she was a commentator.

-They were engaged during the summer of 2003 and married on April 24, 2004, in a Roman Catholic ceremony in front of 50 guests at the exclusive Las Alamandas resort outside Puerto Vallarta, Mexico.
+They were engaged during the summer of 2003 and married on April 24, 2004, in a Catholic ceremony in front of 50 guests at the exclusive Las Alamandas resort outside Puerto Vallarta, Mexico.
 Two weeks later, she had the marriage annulled after learning that Lopez was unfaithful during his bachelor party before the wedding.

 She married film director Alejandro Gómez Monteverde on April 8, 2006, in San Miguel de Allende, Mexico.
 They have three children: a daughter born in July 2007, and sons born in October 2011 and July 2013.
 Their son Valentin's middle name was inspired by Pope Francis, as Landry and Monteverde met him while she was pregnant and he blessed the baby.

 Her father-in-law, Juan Manuel Gómez Fernández, and brother-in-law, Juan Manuel Gómez Monteverde, were found dead with fatal head wounds in Pueblo Viejo, in the Mexican state of Veracruz, on September 19, 2015, approximately two weeks after they were kidnapped from their home in nearby Tamaulipas.
 On November 9, 2015, six people were arrested for the kidnapping and murder of Gómez Fernández and Gómez Monteverde.
 The suspects were allegedly holding six Central American nationals hostage at the time of their arrest, according to the Chief of the Mexican Federal Police.